 Do Cats See Better Than Humans?

 While cats have superior night vision compared to humans, their visual acuity is not as sharp.
-The photoreceptors are the light sensitive cells in the retina.
+The photoreceptors are the light-sensitive cells in the retina.
 There are two types of photoreceptors: cones and rods.
-Humans generally have better color vision thanks to the greater number of cones since these are responsible for color vision.
+Humans generally have better color vision due to having a greater number of cones, since these are responsible for color vision.
+Conversely, cats have a higher number of rod cells, which are responsible for detecting movement and seeing in low-light conditions.

 To summarize, humans have the advantage during the day while cats have better vision at night.
 This does not necessarily mean cats have poor vision during the day, but it merely highlights the fact that cats can see much better in the dark.